 American Councils for International Education "Five Ways to Make a Difference Using Your Language Skills"

-Department of Languages and Literature: Scholarships for students declared as language majors.
+Department of World Languages and Cultures: Scholarships for students declared as language majors.

 Learning Abroad: Department of Languages and Literature scholarships for intensive language learning abroad programs.